bytebase/bytebase.com-old/content/blog/github-database-cicd-part-3-put-them-together.md

 feature_image: /static/blog/github-database-cicd-part-3-put-them-together/github-howto-3.webp
 tags: Education
 featured: true
-description: This second part will guide you through configuring GitHub.com database GitOps with Bytebase.
-After following these steps, you can trigger database changes by merging sql files into your GitHub repository.
+description: Now that you have finished Part 1 SQL Review GitHub Actions and Part 2 GitOps workflow, this final part will guide you through putting them together to run the whole process.
 ---

 This is a series of articles about Database CI/CD with GitHub